 Empath experiences and psychic abilities are not the only unexplained phenomena that continue to challenge the modern scientific mind.
 A growing number of research studies have also yielded in recent years statistically significant results for other psi phenomena closely associated with psychic empathy, including Telepathy, Distant Healing, Survival of Consciousness and Mind-Matter Interaction.

 For the psychic empath extra-sensory perception and sentient energy exchange is a daily reality and deeply personal matter.
-I am fortunate that I have an educational background in Psychology and Sociology, and that I have become empowered as an empath through my personal and professional endeavors.
-After much initial bewilderment in my youth, I have over the years gained a better understanding of my psychic and paranormal experiences through my own ongoing research and experimentation.
-But for many others who share my experiences, the journey remains confusing, frustrating, sometimes embarrassing and too often traumatic.
+I am fortunate that I have an educational background in Psychology and Sociology, and that I have become empowered as an empath through my personal spiritual practice and professional endeavors.
+After much initial bewilderment in my youth, I have over the years gained a much better understanding of my psychic and paranormal experiences through my own ongoing research, study and experimentation.
+But for many other people who share my experiences, the journey remains confusing or frustrating, sometimes embarrassing, and even traumatic.
 The current lack of scientific support and mainstream skepticism is not helping to alleviate our plight.